Elizzzzabeth/ajovt-25-26/today-i-learned/process.md

 That is why I decided to start working on it myself.
 Not having TikTok is not the only solution when Instagram and Reels still exist.
 Lately, I have been genuinely trying to address this, because fast videos and the constant overload of information from all directions clearly affect the way we think.
 Even though I still have moments when I get stuck on social media, I try to minimize it especially in the morning.

 Based on this, I decided that my talk would move in this direction.
-So, if this topic interests you, you can watch it here:
+So, if this topic interests you, you can watch it here: [Today I Learned ~ talk 🧐](/ajovt-25-26/today-i-learned/index.md)